 Dedication

-This book is dedicated to Dr. Tom G. Coleman, professor emeritus in University of Mississippi Medical Centre, who inspired me the most with his complex work on field of integrative physiology in level of computer simulation and to whose work I have established my view of integrative physiology formalization.
+This thesis is dedicated to Dr. Tom G. Coleman, professor emeritus in University of Mississippi Medical Centre, who inspired me the most with his complex work on field of integrative physiology in level of computer simulation and from whose work I have established my view of integrative physiology formalization.

 Introduction